orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ## Structs
 ### InvocationData
 Structs used to track invocation and response information: keccak256 content hash and block timestamp.
-InvocationData is used to determine if the response can be flagged by the holder.
+InvocationData is used to determine if the response can be flagged by the keeper.
 Invocation timestamp is tracked for the benefit of other contracts.